-Once upon a time, at a conference, the lead developers from a selection of frameworks sat down in the same room and agreed some standards for all their projects to use.
+Once upon a time, at a conference, the lead developers from a selection of frameworks sat down in the same room and agreed on some standards for all their projects to use.
 The aim was to make PHP frameworks and libraries easier to combine for users.
 That is when php-fig: the PHP Framework Interop Group was born.
-This group of awesome individuals oversee the PHP Standards Recommendations (PSRs).
+This group of awesome individuals oversees the PHP Standards Recommendations (PSRs).

 The PHP Standard Recommendation (PSR) is a PHP specification published by the PHP Framework Interoperability Group (PHP-FIG).
 It serves the standardization of programming concepts in PHP.
 The aim is to enable interoperability of components.
 The PHP-FIG is formed by several PHP frameworks founders.
+Dive into this article to learn about different PSRs and how you can adhere to them.

 PSR-0 & PSR-4